wlsf82/cv/README.md

 Learn the basics of building applications with this convenient and powerful web development framework.

-#### Some of the applications built during the course can be found through the below links on GitLab:
+#### Some of the applications built during the course can be found through the following public project on Gitlab:

 - https://gitlab.com/wlsf82/myapp
 - https://gitlab.com/wlsf82/messengerapp